Cebulva/market-expansion-data-study/README.md

 ## 1. Introduction

-This repository showcases our Market Expansion Data Study, a collaborative project tackling a complex, real-world business challenge to determine if partnering with "Magist" is advisable.
-As a project team, we used data analysis and strategic thinking to develop a data-driven recommendation.
-This project highlights our proficiency in SQL for data analysis and our skills in data visualization using Tableau to create plots for our final presentation.
+This repository presents our Market Expansion Data Study, a collaborative project that addresses a challenging business problem: deciding whether to partner with "Magist."
+As a team of data professionals, we used data analysis and business understanding to create a data-driven recommendation.
-Our analysis concludes that Magist is unsuitable for our high-end tech products due to their low tech order volume and minimal tech revenue.
-We recommend seeking an alternative partner.
+This project shows our skills in SQL for data analysis and our abilities in data visualization with Tableau, creating charts for our final presentation.
+Our analysis shows that Magist isn't a good match for our high-end tech products because of their low volume of tech orders and small tech revenue.
+Therefore, we suggest finding a different partner.

-For detailed documentation on the case study, companies, schema, business questions, and presentation structure, please refer to the [Miro Board](https://miro.com/app/board/uXjVIGWwBlk=/?moveToWidget=3458764623835036060&cot=14).
+For full details on the case study, the companies, the database layout (schema), key business questions and answers, and our presentation structure, please see the [Miro Board](https://miro.com/app/board/uXjVIGWwBlk=/?moveToWidget=3458764623835036060&cot=14).

 ---

 ## 2. Features

-- **Real-World Business Challenge**: Deals with a complex and sometimes unclear business situation.
+- **Real-World Business Challenge**: Deals with a sometimes unclear business situation.
 - **SQL Analysis**: Shows how I prepared and analyzed data using SQL to find important information.
 - **Tableau Visualizations**: Demonstrates my ability to create effective charts and dashboards for good data communication.
 - **Smart Business Choices**: Highlights the team's skill in making good decisions even with incomplete information.